scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The propagation process in intra-ISD beaconing includes the following steps:

 1. From the candidate PCBs stored in the Beacon Store, the Control Service of an AS selects the best PCBs to propagate to its downstream neighboring ASes, based on a selection algorithm specific for this AS.
-2. The Control Service adds a new AS entry to every selected PCB which MUST at least include:
+2. The Control Service MUST add a new AS entry (see [](#as-entry)), including any Peer Entry information (see [](#peerentry)) the AS is configured to advertise to every selected PCB.
-   - The ingress interface to this AS, in the Hop Field component.
-   - The egress interface to the neighboring AS, also in the Hop Field component.
-   - The ISD_AS number of the next AS, in the signed body component of the AS entry.
-   - If the AS has peering links, the Control Service MAY add corresponding peer entry components to the signed body of the AS entry; one peer entry component for each peering link that the AS wants to advertise.
-The Hop Field component of each added peer entry MUST have a specified egress interface.
-3. The Control Service MUST now sign each selected, extended PCB and append the computed signature.
+3. The Control Service MUST sign each selected, extended PCB and append the computed signature.
 4. As a final step, the Control Service propagates each extended PCB to the correct neighboring ASes by invoking the `SegmentCreationService.Beacon` remote procedure call (RPC) in the Control Services of the neighboring ASes (see also [](#prop-proto)).

 #### Propagation of PCBs in Core Beaconing